tugberkugurlu/go-bloggy/web/posts/2011/2011-02-16_06-22-00_microsoft-mix11---students-and-academic-staff-discount-is-available-for-the-conference.md

 ---
 title: 'Microsoft MIX11 : Students & Academic Staff Discount is Available For the Conference'
+abstract: 'Microsoft MIX11 : Students & Academic Staff Discount is Available For the Conference / The chance that every geek student wants to catch!'
 created_at: 2011-02-16 06:22:00 +0000 UTC
 tags:
 - .net